irushawn/dsc-ethics-cs-nlp-spacy-prodigy/README.md

 ### Prodigy
-Prodigy is a proprietary software (__not__ free or open-source) offered by the creators of spaCy.
+Prodigy is proprietary software (__not__ free or open-source) offered by the creators of spaCy.
 It is geared towards researchers that want to save time on quantitative coding in order to label large datasets.
 Prodigy provides a modern annotation tool for creating training and evaluation data for machine learning models with a user friendly interface.
 This beneficial for human-in-the-loop approach in NLP workflows.

 #### What is a Human-in-the-Loop approach?
 The human-in-the-loop approach is a semi-supervised technique that uses statistical methods to label a large dataset, based on a small amount of labeled training data.
 Researchers run the model and analyze the results of the machine generated labels for accuracy.
 Then, the model adjusted based on their findings.
 The model is run again with the updated parameters, and the results are audited once again.
 This process continues until the model has reached a satisfactory level of accuracy.